BrentBaccala/collaborate/README.md

 1. Now clone this repository, and from its directory...

-1. Install dependencies: `sudo apt install fvwm tightvncserver websockify`

 1. Build the `vnc_collaborate` module: `./setup.py build`

-1. Install the `vnc_collaborate` module: `pip3 install .`
+1. Install the `vnc_collaborate` module: `sudo -H pip3 install .`

+   It's installed globally so that both the student and teacher accounts have access to it.

+1. You also need to install the `websockify` module, but it's not installed automatically because it has a dependency problem on Ubuntu 16.
+Run this to install it:

+   `sudo -H pip3 install --no-deps websockify`

-1. Check that it installed correctly: `python3 -m vnc_collaborate` should run with no output and no error
+1. Check that `vnc_collaborate` installed correctly: `python3 -m vnc_collaborate` should run with no output and no error

+1. Install dependencies: `sudo apt install fvwm tightvncserver`

 1. Use the following one-line config for the teacher account's `.fvwm/config` file: